Innovation and collaborative, synchronized program management for new programs

 This proved a challenge as classical 2D material flow simulation software used in logistics is conceptually inadequate to solve the issues of fast three-dimensional material movements.

-Visiting the booth of Siemens PLM Software solution partner ACAM Systemautomation GmbH (ACAM) at an automation trade show, Willingshofer saw a demonstration of Mechatronics Concept Designer.
+Visiting the booth of Siemens Digital Industries Software solution partner ACAM Systemautomation GmbH (ACAM) at an automation trade show, Willingshofer saw a demonstration of Mechatronics Concept Designer.
 The software enables a multidisciplinary approach to machine design.

 The Willingshofer design engineers used Mechatronics Concept Designer to import assemblies from Solid Edge.
 They omitted unnecessary details to simplify the models, then enriched the models with physical properties, such as joints, motion, collision behavior and friction coefficients for each component.